We no longer support this browser. Using a supported browser will provide a better experience.

 • Once you name a trust as the beneficiary of your retirement assets, it may be difficult to terminate the trust and distribute the IRA to the trust’s beneficiaries while maintaining the tax benefits of the IRA.
 If circumstances change, the trustee may decide that a trust is no longer necessary or desirable.
 However, without express authorization, transferring the retirement account to the trust’s beneficiaries can be difficult.

 The rules that apply to the timing of required withdrawals from inherited retirement accounts are complex, and there is some uncertainty as to how some of the rules apply.
 Talk to a J.P.
-Morgan representative and your legal and tax counsel to make sure your existing beneficiary designations reflect your wishes and are coordinated with the rest of your planning.
+Morgan professional and your legal and tax professionals to make sure your existing beneficiary designations reflect your wishes and are coordinated with the rest of your planning.

 IMPORTANT INFORMATION